ananyaja/Deep-MNIST-Champion/README.md

 * Observation: Validation accuracy often tracks slightly higher than training accuracy, confirming that the Dropout and BatchNormalization layers are performing effectively.

-## 🛠️ How to Run
+## 🚀 How to Run the Project
-1. Setup Environment
-Bash
+1. Clone the repository and navigate into it.
-pip install tensorflow keras-tuner matplotlib seaborn pandas
+2. Install dependencies (`pip install tensorflow keras matplotlib numpy`).
-2. Train the Model
-Run the champion script to train the optimized architecture:

-Bash
-python src/train_champion.py
+3. Run the notebook: `jupyter notebook "Deep MNIST Champion.ipynb"`.

 ##📈 Performance Visuals